Pierre van Hooijdonk: Nottingham Forest

 Van Hooijdonk arrived as Forest were in deep relegation trouble, struggling to maintain their position in the Premier League.
 He made his debut for Forest in a 1–1 draw against Blackburn on 11 March 1997.
 It was hoped the arrival of van Hooijdonk would kick-start their survival, but he scored just one goal in his eight games for them that season.
 Although only one of those games was lost, the other seven were drawn and Forest were relegated.
 He immediately pledged his future to help the club regain its status.

 The following season was an unqualified success, both for him and Forest.
 Forest won the title and promotion in a competitive league (facing stiff opposition from Sunderland, Charlton and Middlesbrough), with van Hooijdonk scoring 34 goals and building up a good partnership with strike partner Kevin Campbell, who scored 23 times.
-During the 97-98 season, Van Hooijdonk clashed with manager Dave Bassett over the setup of the team, and desired a move to PSV Eindhoven.
+During the 97–98 season, Van Hooijdonk clashed with manager Dave Bassett over the setup of the team, and desired a move to PSV Eindhoven.
 Newcastle United also offered £7 million for him, but Bassett would only let Van Hooijdonk go for £10 million.
-He was a regular in the Dutch national squad, and was named in the Dutch squad for 1998 FIFA World Cup in France where he scored as a substitute in the match against South Korea.
+He was a regular in the Netherlands national squad, and was named in the Dutch squad for 1998 FIFA World Cup in France where he scored as a substitute in the match against South Korea.

 After the World Cup had finished he discovered that the promised strengthening to the Forest squad to enable them to cope back in the Premier League had not transpired, indeed that his strike partner Campbell (who had an ongoing back injury) had been sold to Trabzonspor for £2.5m.
 The club had also announced that Scot Gemmill was dropped from the first team for refusing to sign a new contract, and that club captain and terrace hero Colin Cooper was being allowed to leave to the team promoted alongside them as runners up, Middlesbrough.
 Van Hooijdonk asked for a transfer.
 The club's new owners refused.
 Van Hooijdonk announced that he had been told previously that he could leave the club at the end of the 1997–98 season if he so wished, that he felt betrayed by the club's owners who had failed to deliver on their promises to him regarding the strengthening of the team, and that he felt he could no longer play for his employers.
 Forest, desperate for a striker, refused to allow him to be transfer-listed again, so van Hooijdonk announced his intention to strike.
 He kept fit by training with his former club NAC Breda.